On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Proof of Theorem

 \subsection{Acknowledgements}

 We thank John Voight for start-up aid regarding Magma.
 The second author would like to thank Professor Jin-Xing Cai for many helpful discussions on the topic of numerically trivial automorphisms.
+We are grateful to the referee for numerous comments and corrections which helped us improve the paper.